intel/intel-ipsec-mb/README.md

 the cryptographic key.

 ### SAFE_OPTIONS
-SAFE_OPTIONS is a parameter that can be used to disable all other safe options(SAFE_DATA, SAFE_PARAM, SAFE_LOOKUP).
-By just setting this parameter (e.g. SAFE_OPTIONS=n).
+SAFE_OPTIONS is a parameter that can be used to disable/enable all supported safe options (i.e. SAFE_DATA, SAFE_PARAM, SAFE_LOOKUP).
+It is set to `y` by default and all safe options are enabled.
+`SAFE_OPTIONS=n` disables all safe options.

 ### Security API
 **Force clearing/zeroing of memory**